International Citizens Insurance Logo

 Follow these best practices to stay on top of communications throughout an expat assignment:

-- Schedule regular check-ins.
-Monthly or quarterly meetings should be scheduled to review performance, address personal concerns, and provide policy updates.
+• Schedule regular check-ins.
+Monthly or quarterly meetings should be scheduled to review performance, address personal concerns, and provide updates on policy.

-- Create feedback loops.
-Encourage employees regularly to share their experiences and challenges so that policies and support can be regularly reviewed and adjusted as needed.
+• Create feedback loops.
+Encourage employees to regularly share their experiences and challenges, allowing policies and support to be reviewed and adjusted as needed.

-- Standardize frameworks.
-Create global policies for communication and support that are easy for employees to access anywhere in the world.
-While these policies should be standardized as much as possible, they should remain flexible to account for regional differences.
+• Standardize frameworks.
+Develop global policies for communication and support that are easily accessible to employees worldwide.
+While these policies should be standardized to the greatest extent possible, they should also remain flexible to accommodate regional differences.

 Repatriation and Knowledge Transfer